amr-elzahar/Linux-Admin-Task/README.md

 - `-x`: To Extract files from the archive
 - `-z`: To use decompression algorithm
-- `-v`: Verbose mode, shows the progress of the transfer.
+- `-v`: Verbose mode, shows the progress of the process.
 - `-f`: To specify the name of the archove file from which files will be extracted
 - `backup.tar.gz`: The name of the archive file that you want to extract from
 - `-C`: To specify the destination directory